BryceRussell/astro-bryceguy/packages/pagination/README.md

 [Tailwindcss](https://tailwindcss.com) is an easy way to style [astro-json-elements](https://github.com/BryceRussell/astro-json-element) without having to create global stylesheet or use inline styles

+## Changes

+- Moved props for customizing elements to theme prop
+- Added ability to load built in themes using a string of its name

 ## Features

 - Customize how many page numbers are shown at the start, middle, and end